moebiussurfing/ofxPresetsManager/ReadMe.md

 - **ofxUndo** from https://github.com/nariakiiwatani/ofxUndo

 *Thanks to the above coders!*
-*Special thanks to **Nicola Pisanti** for the original https://github.com/npisanti/ofxGuiPresetSelector that inspired this addon.*
+*Special thanks to **Nicola Pisanti** for the original https://github.com/npisanti/ofxGuiPresetSelector that inspired this addon a lot.*

 ## Tested Systems
 - **Windows10** / **VS2017** / **OF ~0.11**